botpress/v12/docs/docs/overview/quickstart/installation.md

 ## Alternative - Download Binaries

-This option is useful if you want to run Botpress with special parameters, customize it for server environments, or use it in lightweight Linux desktop environments. <!-- What is special if I download the latest from the download page here? -->
+This option is useful if you want to run Botpress with special parameters, run it from a server, or in lightweight Linux desktop environments. <!-- What is special if I download the latest from the download page here? -->

 Download the latest stable binaries from the [**download page**](https://botpress.com/download).
 You can also find all versions and nightly builds in our public [**S3 Bucket**](https://s3.amazonaws.com/botpress-binaries/index.html).